Grigory Petrovsky: Early years

-Petrovsky was born in the village of Pechenihy in Kharkov Governorate on 3 February (Old Style - 22 January) 1878, in the family of a craftsman (some sources claim - son of tailor and laundrywoman).
+Petrovsky was born in the village of Pechenihy in Kharkov Governorate on 4 February (O. S. 23 January) 1878, in the family of a craftsman (some sources claim – son of tailor and laundrywoman).
 Grigory's father died when he was three.
 Petrovsky had two siblings.

 After finishing two classes of school at the Kharkiv Theological Seminary in 1889, Petrovsky was dismissed for not being able to pay for his tuition.
 Being 11 years old he left education for a job in the city working for a locomotive depot.
-In 1893 at age of 15 he arrived to Yekaterinoslav (now Dnipro) where he found a job at the Bryansk Metallurgical Factory (today Petrovsky Factory).
+In 1893, aged 15, he arrived in Yekaterinoslav, where he found a job at the Bryansk Metallurgical Factory (today Petrovsky Factory).

 In 1895 Petrovsky joined the revolutionary movement and in 1898 enrolled in the Russian Social Democratic Labour Party (RSDRP) and joined the "Union in the fight for the liberation of the worker's class" as well as the Yekaterinslav committee of RSDRP.
-At this period of time he actively participated in the political agitation for the Bolsheviks from Mykolaiv to Mariupol, from Donets basin to Kharkiv, for which he was arrested in 1900 and 1903.
+At this period of time he actively participated in the political agitation for the Bolsheviks from Mykolaiv to Mariupol, from Donets Basin to Kharkiv, for which he was arrested in 1900 and 1903.

-During the Russian Revolution of 1905 Petrovsky became one of the organizers and leaders of the Yekaterinoslav City Council of Worker's Deputies and the local Battle Strike Committee.
+During the Russian Revolution of 1905, Petrovsky became one of the organizers and leaders of the Yekaterinoslav City Council of Worker's Deputies and the local Battle Strike Committee.
 However, he soon was forced to flee and for a brief period of time emigrated to Germany.
-In 1907 he returned to Mariupol where he worked as a turning specialist and continued his revolutionary activity at the factory "Russian Providence" (today - part of Ilyich Steel & Iron Works).
+In 1907 he returned to Mariupol, where he worked as a turning specialist and continued his revolutionary activity at the factory "Russian Providence" (today – part of Illich Steel and Iron Works).

 Duma Deputy

-In 1912 Petrovsky was elected a deputy to the Russian 4th State Duma as a representative of workers of the Yekaterinoslav Governorate for Bolshevik faction.
+In 1912, Petrovsky was elected a deputy to the Russian 4th State Duma as a representative of workers of the Yekaterinoslav Governorate for the Bolshevik faction.
 During this time he also was a chief editor of Pravda.
 In January 1913 Petrovsky was included into the Central Committee of RSDRP.
 It is known that in the Duma he spoke on 32 occasions, while the text of his 21st speech was prepared personally by Vladimir Lenin.
-In his speeches Petrovsky was addressing the issues related to improving working conditions and life of miners and workers of Donets basin.
+In his speeches Petrovsky was addressing the issues related to improving working conditions and life of miners and workers of Donets Basin.

-With the start of World War I in November 1914 he was arrested along with the other six Bolshevik members of the parliament and in February 1915 was sentenced to a lifetime exile in Turukhansky Krai (today - the northern part of Krasnoyarsk Krai).
+With the start of World War I in November 1914 he was arrested along with the other six Bolshevik members of the parliament and in February 1915 was sentenced to a lifetime exile in Turukhansky Krai (today – the northern part of Krasnoyarsk Krai).